 According to some studies, householders in flood-prone neighborhoods need to protect their investment against flooding.
 A sump pump helps prevent damage from floodwater by pushing the water away from the immediate area.
 If your sump pump is faulty, it may not function to full capacity, and your house could be at risk.
-Replacing your sump pump ensures you have the equipment necessary to reduce flooding when needed.
+Replacing your sump pump ensures you have the equipment necessary to reduce the floodwater from the basement when needed.

 Some studies also show that the average sump pump may last as much as 15 years.
 However, getting a new pump may also depend on:

 - How often your pump works